shashankshekhar9420-creator/bigram/README.md

 The following steps will happen for every word, for example: emma:
 - emma is converted into .emma.
 - then pairs are taken: `(., e) (e, m) (m, m) (m, a) (a, .)`
-- then characters are convered into numbers, for example: .->0, e->5
+- then characters are converted into numbers, for example: .->0, e->5
 - then count is increased, for example: N[0,5] += 1 (meaning: Increase the count of . → e by one)

-The numbers in N are raw counts and not probabilites.
+The numbers in N are raw counts and not probabilities.
 Next we turn counts into probabilities.
 So up till here we have answered: "How many times did each transition happen?" <br>

 Now we answer: "Given a character, what are the chances of each possible next character?"